SirTimme/alpagotchi/README.md

 TOKEN=                      # the bot token
 OWNER_ID=                   # your discord user id

-ADMINER_VERSION=4.8.1       # the used adminer version
-POSTGRES_VERSION=15.4       # the used postgres version
-ALPAGOTCHI_VERSION=0.3.3    # the current alpagotchi version
+# if you leave the version variables empty, Alpagotchi uses default values
+POSTGRES_VERSION=
+ADMINER_VERSION=
+ALPAGOTCHI_VERSION=

 POSTGRES_USER=              # the database username of your choice POSTGRES_PASSWORD=          # the database password of your choice